Actindo-AG/Documentation/Cloudinary/Operation/02_CloudinaryMapping.md

   > [Info] For detailed information about the ETL extensions, see [ETL extensions list](/DataHub/UserInterface/03_ETLExtensions.md).

-4. Select the appropriate tracking mode in the *Override Change tracking mode* drop-down list.
-By default, the **use default** option is preselected.
+4. Select the appropriate tracking mode in the *Override change tracking mode* drop-down list.
+By default, the **Use default** option is preselected.
 The following modes are available:
-  - **use default**: ---
+  - **Use default**: ---
-  - **automatic**: The initial mapping is automatically applied.
+  - **Automatic**: The initial mapping is automatically applied.
 All value changes or reruns are applied automatically in the mapping.
-  - **semi-automatic**: The initial mapping is automatically applied.
+  - **Semi-automatic**: The initial mapping is automatically applied.
 Values changes or reruns are applied after confirmation in the *Omni-Channel* module.
-  - **semi-automatic, changes must be confirmed by another user**: The initial mapping as well as values changes or reruns are applied after confirmation by another user in the *Omni-Channel* module.
+  - **Semi-automatic, changes must be confirmed by another user**: The initial mapping as well as values changes or reruns are applied after confirmation by another user in the *Omni-Channel* module.
-  - **manual**: The initial mapping is automatically applied.
+  - **Manual**: The initial mapping is automatically applied.
 Afterwards, the changes in the mapping must be triggered manually to be applied.

 5. Select the appropriate attribute(s) that you want to assign to the Cloudinary destination attribute.
 For the *Copy cloudinary image value* ETL extension, you have to select a source attribute with the *Cloudinary image* data type.
 For the *Import from cloudinary folder* ETL extension, you can select one to four source attributes with the *String* data type.